Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 ## Tools and Frameworks
 Several tools and frameworks facilitate the implementation of Cloud Native Agentic AI, with [Kagent](https://github.com/kagent-dev/kagent) being a prominent example:
 - **Kagent**: Kagent is an open-source programming framework designed for DevOps and platform engineers to build, deploy, and manage AI agents in Kubernetes clusters.
-Built on Microsoft’s [AutoGen](https://www.microsoft.com/en-us/research/project/autogen/) framework, Kagent simplifies the development of AI agents by defining them as Kubernetes custom resources.
+Built on Microsoft's [AutoGen](https://www.microsoft.com/en-us/research/project/autogen/) framework, Kagent simplifies the development of AI agents by defining them as Kubernetes custom resources.
 These resources include:
   - **Agents**: Comprising a system prompt, a set of tools, and a model configuration.
   - **Tools**: External tools defined as Kubernetes custom resources, reusable by multiple agents.
-  Kagent’s Kubernetes-native design ensures ease of use, flexibility, and powerful management capabilities, making it a cornerstone for Cloud Native Agentic AI.
+  Kagent's Kubernetes-native design ensures ease of use, flexibility, and powerful management capabilities, making it a cornerstone for Cloud Native Agentic AI.
 - **Other Platforms**: Companies like NVIDIA offer cloud-native tools through platforms like [NVIDIA AI Enterprise](https://www.nvidia.com/en-us/data-center/products/ai-enterprise/), which support AI agent development with containerized microservices and orchestration integration.
 While not explicitly focused on agentic AI, these tools provide a foundation for scalable AI deployments.

 ## Applications and Impact